Ruksina01/Object-Detection-Model/README.md

    - **Testing Set**: Used to evaluate the model's performance (typically 15% of the dataset).

    - Execute the script to see how it performs.
-   - You can run the file using the command line:
      ```bash
      savingsplitdataset.ipynb
      ```